A Walk in the Woods (film)

 A Walk in the Woods is a 2015 American biographical comedy-drama film directed by Ken Kwapis and starring Robert Redford, Nick Nolte and Emma Thompson.

-Based on the 1998 book of the same name by Bill Bryson, it was released on September 2, 2015, by Broad Green Pictures.
+Based on the 1998 book of the same name by Bill Bryson, it tells the story of the author's attempt to walk the length of the Appalachian Trail with an old friend later in life.

+The film was released on September 2, 2015, by Broad Green Pictures, to mixed positive reviews.

 Plot

-After living in the UK for ten years, author Bill Bryson has moved back to the US and is living in New Hampshire.
-Now in his 60s, he has been living there peacefully.
-A television interview reports that he has published several popular books and there is speculation he will be writing more.
-Bryson, however, has no such plans.
+In a television interview a condescending reporter grills travel guide author Bill Bryson about his published, but dated, popular travel guides and asks if he will be writing more.
+Bryson, now in his 60’s, has not published much since moving back to the US for twenty years.
+He is unable to give the reporter a satisfactory justification for his reluctance to write a guide for North America and was dissatisfied with this interview.

-Bryson and his wife Catherine attend a funeral.
-Afterwards, he takes a stroll up to the nearby Appalachian Trail, and suddenly decides he will hike its entire length.
-Catherine objects, presenting many accounts of accidents and murders on the trail.
-She relents on the condition that he not travel alone.
-He agrees and searches for a friend willing to join him.
-Everyone declines his invitation; some declare him insane.
-Finally, he is contacted by Stephen Katz, an old friend who offers to be a hiking companion.
-Despite appearances, Stephen claims to be fit enough for the challenge.
-Bill's wife is unhappy with his choice, but relents.
+Bryson and his wife Catherine attend the funeral of a friend.
+Afterwards, Bryson -- now in an apparent internal conflict about his age -- takes a stroll and comes across an Appalachian Trail marker that catches his interest.
+After some research, he decides that he wants to hike the length of the trail.
+Catherine strongly objects, pointing to accounts of accidents and murders on the trail.
+She only relents when Bryson promises not to hike the trail alone.

+Bryson searches for a friend willing to join him.
+Everyone declines his invitation with some declaring him insane for undertaking such a risky journey at his age.
+Finally, Bryson is contacted by Stephen Katz, an old friend (and recovering alcoholic) who offers to be a hiking companion.
+He is out of shape and addicted to junk food) but claims to be fit enough for the challenge.
+Bryson's wife is unhappy with his choice, but relents when it becomes clear that nobody else is willing to accompany her husband.